How to Enable or Disable Text and Image Generation for Apps in Windows 11

 Want to control how apps use Windows 11’s AI features for generating text and images?
 Here’s how to enable or disable that capability, giving you more say over which applications tap into your PC’s local AI power.

-This Windows 11 feature lets apps use your computer’s built-in artificial intelligence.
-It can speed up tasks like creating images or summarizing text right on your device.
-You decide which apps get access to this power, offering granular control over your PC’s AI functions.
+Windows 11's AI generation feature lets apps use your computer's artificial intelligence.
+This AI can speed up tasks like creating images or summarizing text on your device.
+Users control which apps get access to this AI power, allowing fine-grained control over the PC's AI functions.

 Go to Settings > Privacy & security > Text and image generation.
 Toggle “Let apps use Text and image generation” on or off for your account, or manage individual app permissions.
 You can also control this system-wide via Registry Editor or Group Policy Editor.